immuni-app/immuni-documentation/Technology Description.md

 - **[Kotlin Coroutines](https://github.com/Kotlin/kotlinx.coroutines), [Channels](https://kotlinlang.org/docs/reference/coroutines/channels.html), and [Flows](https://kotlinlang.org/docs/reference/coroutines/flow.html).** Kotlin Coroutines, Channels, and Flows are used for asynchronous programming, reactive streams of data, and [structured concurrency](https://en.wikipedia.org/wiki/Structured_concurrency).
 Support for these functionalities is supplied by the _kotlinx.coroutines_ library, which is released as an open-source project under the Apache 2.0 licence.
 - **[LiveData](https://developer.android.com/topic/libraries/architecture/livedata) and [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel).** LiveData are observable data holders, while ViewModels are designed to store and manage user interface related data in a lifecycle-conscious way.
 They both are part of the Android Jetpack set of libraries, and are released as open-source projects under the Apache 2.0 licence.
 - **[Navigation Component](https://developer.android.com/guide/navigation).** Navigation Component is used to create single activity apps, reducing complexity and ensuring a consistent and predictable user experience by adhering to an established set of [principles of navigation](https://developer.android.com/guide/navigation/navigation-principles).
 It is part of the Android Jetpack set of libraries, and is released as an open-source project under the Apache 2.0 licence.
-- **[Room](https://developer.android.com/topic/libraries/architecture/room).** The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access.
-It can also expose data as LiveData/Flow, allowing for reactive-style programming.
 - **[Work Manager](https://developer.android.com/topic/libraries/architecture/workmanager).** The Work Manager API makes it easy to schedule deferrable, asynchronous tasks that are expected to run even if the Android App exits or the device restarts.
 It is part of the Android Jetpack set of libraries, and is released as an open-source project under the Apache 2.0 licence.

 Additionally, the Android App uses the following libraries: